psun247/CSharpWpfChatGPT/README.md

 Or in App.xaml.cs, modify this line: return "<Your Open AI API Key is something like \"sk-Ih...WPd\">";

 Build CSharpWpfChatGPT.sln with Visual Studio 2022.
 This app is targeted for .NET 6 and 8.
+If you don't have .NET 8 installed, remove net8.0-windows in CSharpWpfChatGPT.csproj.

 # Whetstone.ChatGPT
 I used John Iwasz's excellent Whetstone.ChatGPT to do the heavy lifting for ChatGPT API calls.